 I know it’s more work, but you will get used to it if you do make this schedule into a daily habit.
 Taking your kids outside will help them feel better and get out all of their energy.

-Ask them what they want in the backyard and include it.
+I asked them what they want in the backyard and included it.
 Also, any fun activities they want to do outside is ideal.

 One day, I took my girls out to our backyard for some outside time.
 I noticed that they kept clinging to me and not really enjoying the sunshine and fresh air.

 I thought back to the day before and realized they liked having a set activity to do.
 Last time, they were playing with their Barbies swimming in their Barbie pools.

 They eventually settled on playing tag and chasing each other around.
 Still, I learned that they also want outside activities that are planned out.

 Planning is essential for working from home with kids.